Citizen Science

 2022:

-• Bird Conservancy of the Rockies collected 1 tick at bird banding stations.
+- Bird Conservancy of the Rockies collected 1 tick at bird banding stations.
 One Ixodes spinipalpis nymphs was collected in the Spring.
-The tick tested negative for pathogens by our Community Partners at Ticknology.
+The tick tested negative for pathogens at Ticknology.

 2023:

-• Bird Conservancy of the Rockies collected 8 ticks at bird banding stations.
+- Bird Conservancy of the Rockies collected 8 ticks at bird banding stations.
 Five Ixodes spinipalpis nymphs were collected in the Spring.
-Three ticks were collected in the Fall.
-Of the 5 ticks collected in the Spring, 4 tested negative for pathogens, 1 tested positive for Anaplasma phagocytophilum by our Community Partners at Ticknology.
+Of the 5 ticks collected in the Spring, 4 tested negative for pathogens, 1 tested positive for Anaplasma phagocytophilum at Ticknology.
 The tick harboring Anaplasma was collected from a House wren (Troglodytes aedon).
-The three Fall ticks are still awaiting identification and testing.
+Three Ixodes spinipalpis nymphs were collected in the fall, and all tested negative for pathogens.

 Upper Arkansas Valley Passive Tick Surveillance